History of South India: Western Chalukya Empire

-The Western Chalukya Empire was created by the descendants of the Badami Chalukya clan and ruled from 973–1195 CE.
+The Western Chalukya Empire was created by the descendants of the Badami Chalukya clan and ruled from 973 to 1195 CE.
 Their capital was Kalyani, present day Basava Kalyana in Karnataka.
 They came to power at the decline of the Rashtrakutas.
 They ruled from the Kaveri in the South to Gujarat in the north.
 The empire reached its peak under Vikramaditya VI.
 The Kalyani Chalukyas promoted the Gadag style of architecture, excellent examples of which are present in Gadag, Dharwad, Koppal and Haveri districts of Karnataka.
 They patronised great Kannada poets such as Ranna and Nagavarma II and is considered as a golden age of Kannada literature.
 The Vachana Sahitya style of native Kannada poetry flourished during these times.

-Hoysala Dynasty
+Hoysala dynasty

 Hoysalas began their rule as subordinates of the Chalukyas of Kalyani and gradually established their own empire.
 Nripa Kama Hoysala who ruled in the western region of Gangavadi, founded the Hoysala dynasty.
 His later successor Ballala I reigned from his capital at Belur.
 Vishnuvardhana Hoysala (1106–1152 CE) conquered the Nolamba region earning the title Nolambavadi Gonda.
 Some of the most magnificent specimens of South Indian temples are those attributed to the Hoysala dynasty of Karnataka.
 Vesara style reached its peak in their period.
 Hoysalas period is remembered today as one of the brightest periods in the history of Karnataka.
 They ruled Karnataka for over three centuries from c.
 1000 to 1342 CE.
 The most famous kings among the Hoysalas were Vishnuvardhana, Veera Ballala II and Veera Ballala III.
 Jainism flourished during the Hoysala period.
 Ramanuja, the founder of Shri Vaishnavism or Vishishtadvaita Vedanta, came to Hoysala kingdom to spread his school of qualified-monism Hindu thought.
 Hoysalas encouraged both Kannada and Sanskrit literature and earned a great name as builders of temples at Belur, Halebidu, Somanathapura, Belavadi and Amrithapura.
 Such famous poets as Rudrabhatta, Janna, Raghavanka and Harihara wrote many classics in Kannada during this time.